 6. Remove the side panels; then remove the cap screws and flange nuts securing the front and rear fenders to the frame and fender supports.

-- 7. Disconnect the left and right headlight connectors; then disconnect the taillight. - 8.
-Remove the gas tank cover; then remove the shift knob and front and rear fenders.
+7. Disconnect the left and right headlight connectors; then disconnect the taillight.

 ■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.